Cosmology and Structure Formation

 Research Fellow

-Cosmology, galaxy cluster catalogs, galaxy evolution, radio astronomy surveys
+Cosmology, galaxy cluster catalogs, galaxy evolution, radio astronomy surveys and the Euclid mission.

 Dr. Thomas Vassallo